Bruce Highway, Cairns Southern Access Corridor (Stage 3), Edmonton to Gordonvale, construction

 - A new signalised intersection at Petersen Road and upgraded signalised intersections at Draper Road and Riverstone Road.

-- New service roads that remove local trips from the highway.
+- Over 10km of new service roads to remove local trips from the highway.

-- Realignment and upgrade of over 4.7 kilometres of the Queensland Rail North Coast Line to accommodate the duplicated highway.
+- Realignment and upgrade of 4.5km of the Queensland Rail North Coast Line to accommodate the duplicated highway.

 - Removal of multiple at grade rail crossings and upgrade of boom gates at other crossings.